-Memphis officers had been reprimanded after using force
+Memphis Officers Had Been Reprimanded After Using Force

 The records show that the officers’ managers at times appeared at disciplinary hearings to praise the work of the officers.
 At Haley’s hearing, a lieutenant spoke on his behalf, saying he was “a hardworking officer” who “routinely makes good decisions.”
 At Martin’s hearing, records show, a lieutenant called him among the “top producers.”

-All five officers were fired this month after Nichols’ death.
+All five officers were fired in January after Nichols’ death.
 Video from his arrest Jan.
 7 showed officers kicking, pepper-spraying and punching him.
 He was taken to a hospital and died three days later.

 The officers were part of a dedicated Scorpion unit, established in 2021 to deploy in neighborhoods where the city had documented high rates of crime.
 The department has now disbanded the unit, with police officials saying that the “heinous actions of a few” had cast a cloud of dishonor on the unit.